Onix-Systems/zabbix-deployment/readme.md

 1. MariaDB 10.3
 1. Exim4 SMTP service

-PS: Are used official docker images: https://hub.docker.com/u/zabbix/
+PS: It is used the official docker image: https://hub.docker.com/u/zabbix/

 ###
 Requirements